AtharvShinde2004/friendzone/README.md

    - Manages the database connection.
    - Contains configurations for connecting to the MySQL database.

-### 10. **styles.css**
-   - CSS file for styling the HTML pages.
-   - Defines the layout and appearance of the application.

 ## Security Measures

 1. **User Authentication:**